ritiksah141/iotsentinel/docs/USER_PERSONAS.md

 ### Requirements Phase (AT2)

-- Map each user story to a specific persona
+- Map each user story (US-001 to US-020) to a primary persona.
+- Example: "As **Sarah** (US-003), I want to receive alerts..."
-- Example: "As **Sarah**, I want to see device names..."
+- Example: "As **System Administrator** (US-005), I want to collect..."

 ### Design Phase (AT3)

-- Test UI designs against persona expectations
+- Test UI designs against persona expectations.
 - Example: Would David find this explanation satisfying?
+Is this button clear for Margaret?

 ### Testing Phase (Usability)

-- Recruit participants matching persona profiles
+- Recruit participants matching persona profiles.
-- Example: Find 2 non-technical parents for testing
+- Example: Find 2 non-technical users (Sarah/Margaret) for usability testing.

 ### Evaluation Phase (AT3)

-- Measure success against persona-specific criteria
+- Measure success against persona-specific criteria.
-- Example: Did Sarah complete device identification in < 5 minutes?
+- Example: Did Sarah understand the alert?
+Did David find the ML metrics?

 ---

 ## Anti-Personas (Who We're NOT Targeting)

-### Anti-Persona: "The Enterprise IT Admin"

-- **Why**: Needs features like SIEM integration, compliance reporting
+- **"The Enterprise IT Admin"**: Needs features like SIEM integration, compliance reporting.
+IoTSentinel is for home use.
-- **IoTSentinel Limitation**: Designed for home use, not enterprise

-### Anti-Persona: "The Privacy Extremist"

-- **Why**: Wants zero data collection, even locally
+- **"The Privacy Extremist"**: Wants zero data collection.
+IoTSentinel _requires_ local network monitoring to function.
-- **IoTSentinel Limitation**: Requires monitoring to function

-### Anti-Persona: "The Advanced Hacker"

-- **Why**: Wants full packet captures, manual rule writing
+- **"The Advanced Hacker"**: Wants full packet captures and manual rule writing.
+IoTSentinel is an educational/alerting tool, not a forensics platform.
-- **IoTSentinel Limitation**: Educational tool, not penetration testing platform

----